 What is the difference between the license offerings Microsoft Intune with Microsoft Desktop Operating System and just Microsoft Intune ?

-As per the latest Microsoft Intune Licensing Data Sheet here, Microsoft is offering two kind of licenses for Microsoft Intune services.
+As per the latest Microsoft Intune Licensing Data Sheet, Microsoft offers two kinds of licenses for Microsoft Intune services.
 1. Microsoft Intune Add-On and 2.
-Microsoft Intune:- I ASSUME that Microsoft Intune offering (RS 360.00 /- which you can see in the purchase page above) is Microsoft Intune Add-ON (this is useful when you already have a SCCM 2012 environment).
-Microsoft Intune with Microsoft Desktop Operating System (INR Rs 660/-) is Microsoft’s offering that includes Intune and SCCM 2012 licenses.
-I’m not expert in licensing so this is the interpretation that I could make out from the Licensing data sheet.
+Microsoft Intune:- I ASSUME that Microsoft Intune offering (RS 360.00 /- which you can see on the purchase page above) is Microsoft Intune Add-ON (this is useful when you already have an SCCM 2012 environment).
+Microsoft Intune with Microsoft Desktop Operating System (INR 660/-) is Microsoft’s offering that includes Intune and SCCM 2012 licenses.
+I’m not an expert in licensing, so this is the interpretation that I could make out from the Licensing datasheet.

-P.S: I think, Few months back, Microsoft had another license offering called Microsoft Intune with Windows Software Assurance and now they’ve removed it.
+P.S.: A few months back, Microsoft had another license offering called Microsoft Intune with Windows Software Assurance, and now they’ve removed it.
 MPSA: Microsoft Products and Services Agreement; CSP: Cloud Solution Provider; MOSP: Microsoft Online Subscription Program.